Emotional Health During Pregnancy and the First Year Postpartum

 Your emotional health during this time is extremely important.
 Emotional wellness affects your overall wellbeing as well as the short and long term development of your baby and older children.
-Below is a list of common distressing emotional reactions that 1 in 5 women will experience during pregnancy and the first year after childbirth.
+Below is a list of common distressing emotional reactions that 1 in 5 mom and 1 in 10 dads will experience during pregnancy and the first year after childbirth.
 If any of these apply to you, please know that you are not alone!

 - Anxiety or racing thoughts